Mr19/cloud-dashboard/README.md

 # Author

-The author is Arnaud Desclouds <arnaud.software@use.startmail.com>, that project was developed in the context of a Bachelor thesis.
+The author is Arnaud Desclouds <arnaud.software@use.startmail.com>, this project was developed in the context of a Bachelor thesis.

 # Abstract